texas-mcallen-mission/key-indicator-system/braindump.md

 ## updateDataSheet.js

-Contains all of the main dataFlow functions (except importContacts).
+Contains all of the main dataFlow functions except refreshContacts and getLeadershipAreaData.
 These are:

-- updateDataSheet
-- pullFormData
+- updateDataSheet - The main, overarching function.
+This calls all the others.
+- pullFormData - Converts Form Response sheet data into areaData format... almost.
+Names the result missionData, which is a list rather than an object literal.
+- refreshContacts - see importContacts.js
-- getContactData
+- getContactData - Converts Contact Data sheet data into areaData format.
-- mergeIntoMissionData
+- getLeadershipAreaData - Converts Contact Data sheet data into areaData format.
+See missionOrgData.js
+- mergeIntoMissionData - Takes two objects in areaData format and combines them.
+Any properties (key strings) in either one will be present in the output.
+In case of differing values for the same key, I believe one is overridden
 - pushToDataSheet
 - pushErrorMessages